pingidentity/pingdirectory-go-client/configurationapi/docs/AddPrometheusMonitorAttributeMetricRequest.md

 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetMetricName

-`func (o *AddPrometheusMonitorAttributeMetricRequest) GetMetricName() string`

-GetMetricName returns the MetricName field if non-nil, zero value otherwise.

-### GetMetricNameOk

-`func (o *AddPrometheusMonitorAttributeMetricRequest) GetMetricNameOk() (*string, bool)`

-GetMetricNameOk returns a tuple with the MetricName field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetMetricName

-`func (o *AddPrometheusMonitorAttributeMetricRequest) SetMetricName(v string)`

-SetMetricName sets MetricName field to given value.

 ### GetSchemas

 `func (o *AddPrometheusMonitorAttributeMetricRequest) GetSchemas() []EnumprometheusMonitorAttributeMetricSchemaUrn`